errorgorn/errorgorn.github.io/_posts/2024-07-08-phonetics.md

 Note that for Chinese, "X/Y" denotes that X is unaspirated whereas Y is aspirated, since Chinese distinguishes between aspiration.

+Note that the table for English is mostly taken from Fromkin's Introduction to Language.

 | IPA  | Name                                | English     | Chinese |
 | ---- | ----------------------------------- | ----------- | ------- |
 | p    | voiceless bilabial plosive          | **p**ill    | 棒/胖   |